Cancel anytime

 Opportunities

-- Growing demand for advanced chips
+- Growing demand for advanced semiconductors

-- Expansion into new markets (e.g., automotive)
+- Expansion into new markets such as automotive and AI

 - Government support for semiconductor manufacturing